Kitchen render QA

 Structure

-Check layout, walls, windows, doors, island position, and appliance locations against the source export.
+ARQ checks layout, walls, windows, doors, island position, and appliance locations against the source export.

 Specification

-Check cabinetry, handles, worktops, splashbacks, flooring, colours, and visible material intent.
+ARQ checks for possible changes to cabinetry, handles, worktops, splashbacks, flooring, colours, and visible material intent.

 Presentation